mgnusl/herb-pi/README.md

 2. Open your favorite web browser and visit `http://localhost:3000/`, your now ready for work!

+Build Bundle

+1. From `web-app` folder run `npm run build` to bundle all modules into a single`bundle.js`, which can be located under `web-app/dist`

 Credit to..

 Thanks to tsaiDavid for a friendly introduction to Redux + React through [simple-redux-boilerplate][1]